 The simplest way solid skid steer tires can be mounted onto a rim is by being pressed on to fit over an existing rim.
 This is possible with the use of specialized equipment and done at a local tire dealer who has a press capable of doing this.
 The solid skid steer tire is held to the rim by friction because the tire is slightly stretched so that it can fit onto and over the rim.

-A solid skid steer tire of this design is typically a lower cost up front, but has certain disadvantages.
+A solid skid steer tire of this design is typically a lower cost upfront but has certain disadvantages.
 If the skid steer is pushing hard and the solid skid steer tire is under heavy load the friction fit can fail and the tire will start to spin on the rim.
 Slippage will typically happen more repeatedly over time as the rubber strength starts to fatigue.
 Press on solid skid steer tires will also commonly slip when working in wet conditions and heavy loads because water acts as a lubricant between the rubber and the rim.

 2) Bonded Solid Skid Steer Tires

 Bonded solid skid steer tires come in a prepared state.
 These solid skid steer tires are chemically attached to the rim on which they are mounted.
-Rims are always bought with the tires, since a set of tire and rims cannot be used in a separate manner.
+Rims are always bought with the tires since a set of tires and rims cannot be used in a separate manner.
 This means that customers who want to exercise flexibility may find themselves limited when using bonded solid skid steer tires.

 The most important advantage of using this type of solid skid steer tire is that they provide protection from slippage between the tire and rim and withstand high torque conditions.
 This means improved traction when you need it because the tire can’t slip on the rim.
-They can be a costly purchase though, because you will need to replace the complete tire and rim assembly each time you replace tires on your machine.
+They can be a costly purchase though because you will need to replace the complete tire and rim assembly each time you replace tires on your machine.

 3) Segmented Solid Skid Steer Tires

-Segmented solid skid steer tires are the best, when it comes to a reliable bond between the tire and rim, flexible use and serviceability when you need it.
+Segmented solid skid steer tires are the best when it comes to a reliable bond between the tire and rim, flexible use and serviceability when you need it.
 A solid skid steer tire of this type uses a system of nuts and bolts.
-These bolts are internally installed on different rubber segments present on a solid skid steer tire and then connect it to the rim in use.
+These bolts are internally installed on different rubber segments present on a solid skid steer tire and then connect to the rim in use.
 This means that you can always take these tires off their rims and reuse the rim with a new set of tread segments when the tire is worn and needs to be replaced.
 This type of system also does not require specialized tooling or presses to retread your tire, any operator can do it themselves with a wrench or ratchet.

 A segmented solid skid steer tire is protected from the problem of slipping on the rim.
-It is an excellent system which may require you to buy the rims for the first time, but once you have a set of rims, you can simply remove the worn-out segments and then bolt on the new ones, to ensure that your machinery can offer you the best possible productivity on the job site.
+It is an excellent system that may require you to buy the rims for the first time, but once you have a set of rims, you can simply remove the worn-out segments and then bolt on the new ones, to ensure that your machinery can offer you the best possible productivity on the job site.

 Solid Skid Steer Tire Rubber Compounds – What’s the Difference?

 Solid skid steer tires are made from special rubber compounds and are not filled with air.
-They are perfect for use in many commercial applications and are commonly found in mining, rock quarry’s, demolition, waste transfer stations, general construction and anywhere else that flat tires are prevalent.
+They are perfect for use in many commercial applications and are commonly found in mining, rock quarries, demolition, waste transfer stations, general construction and anywhere else that flat tires are prevalent.
 A good quality solid skid steer tire is usually made from high-grade rubber compound ingredients, which are slightly different from normal tire compounds used in typical pneumatic skid steer tires.